sallyca530/Python-API-Challenge/README.md

 ![](WeatherPy_main/output_data/cloud_vs_lat_southern.png)

 **Discussion about the linear relationship:** The linear regression line in both the Northern and Southern Hemisphere is positive for cloudiness vs latitude.
-However, the correlation factor for both hemispheres are below 0.3, which is considered no correlation of very week.
+However, the correlation factor for both hemispheres is below 0.3, which is considered no or very weak correlation.

-**Conclusion:** The only significant finding in correlation, considering all graphs, is a direct correlation in the Northern Hemisphere of temperature vs. latitude.
+**Conclusion:** The only significant finding in correlation, considering all plots, is a direct correlation in the Northern Hemisphere of Temperature vs. Latitude.

 ## Part 2: VacationPy